Working with families when children are transitioning to school

 There are many ways to involve children in their transition to school experience.
 It is important to remember that listening in imaginative ways can support children as they adjust to change, such as the change of starting school.

-The transition learning and development statement (TLDS) has a section specifically for the child to consider what they would like their new setting to know about themselves.
+The TLDS has a section specifically for the child to consider what they would like their new setting to know about themselves.
 This provides valuable information for the receiving school and OSHC service.
 This information can be used as:

 - a conversation starter